Our Legacy

 Green Cross Millennium Award (1999)

-Karl-Henrik Robèrt, the founder of FSSD was awarded this award by Mikhail Gorbachev and Green Cross International for his work promoting sustainable development and environmental awareness through The Natural Step.
+Karl-Henrik Robèrt, the founder of FSSD was awarded this award by Mikhail Gorbachev and Green Cross International for International Leadership promoting strategic sustainable development.

 World Swede of the Year (1999)